SupriyaKHemanth/supriya-kijakkar-portfolio/README.md

-# About project supriya-kijakkar-portfolio
+# supriya-kijakkar-portfolio
-Supriya Kijakkar Portfolio is a project to display responsive design skills.
+Udacity portfolio is a project to display the responsive web designing skills.

 # License
 MIT License